wlongmireBloomTech/web-challenge-3/README.md

 1. Explain what a token is used for.

 Tokens are randomly generated strings that are given to users via an API upon proper verification.
-They're used for security purposes to only allow users with the appropriate token to be able to view particular pages/data on an app/site, which I believe is typically verified by comparing the user's token to the corresponding token stored in the API being used.
+They're used for security purposes to only allow users with the appropriate token to be able to view particular pages/data on an app/site, which is verified by comparing the user's token to the corresponding token stored in the API being used.

 2. What steps can you take in your web apps to keep your data secure?

 Using JSON Web Tokens or other forms of tokens as a form of client authentication I believe is a good way of keeping your data secure.
-I assume that the tokens needed by users to access particular pages/data in real life are more safely stored thoroughly checked compared to storing them in local storage and simply checking if it exists as we did in class, though right now I'm not familiar with how exactly that process works.

 3. Describe how web servers work.